kinshuk4/daily-coding-problem-solutions/prob451_500/README.md

 This means that 2 people exited the building. `timestamp` is in [Unix time](https://en.wikipedia.org/wiki/Unix_time).

 Find the busiest period in the building, that is, the time with the most people in the building.
 Return it as a pair of `(start, end)` timestamps.
 You can assume the building always starts off and ends up empty, i.e. with 0 people inside.

+457 (Hard)

+This problem was asked by Google.

+Given a word W and a string `S`, find all starting indices in `S` which are anagrams of `W`.

+For example, given that W is "ab", and S is "abxaba", return 0, 3, and 4.